 Sorry it’s been so long since I’ve posted!
 It’s been a busy summer so far.
 I went to Montreal for my cousin’s wedding, then there was Taste of Edmonton, K-days, Heritage days… I haven’t had much chance to write anything!
 Anyways, without further adieu, here is my next post.

 A few weeks ago I went to Violino Gastronomia Italiana.
-It was a Tuesday evening, and I went with Laura because she said she felt like Italian food (she’s a sucker for twirling noodles).
 Usually when I don’t have a restaurant in mind and want to try something new, I usually refer to Open Table.
 It’s super easy to make reservations, and there is a rewards system, who doesn’t love earning points?
 I’ve never heard of it, but it had a staggering 4.5/5 with 890 reviews on open table so I thought I’d give it a try.

 It was a beautiful evening, so we decided to eat out on the patio.
 I’m really glad we did, because it was a really lovely patio.
 Lots of trees nearby, and despite because near 124th street, it wasn’t too noisy with cars at all.
 Violino was one of the top best outdoor dining restaurants in Canada in 2015 on Open Table and for good reason.

 We decided to start off with the Granchio Fritella (Crab fritters), then had Linguini Nero Bianco as one main, and the Rib Eye Bistecca as our other main.
-Typical, if not slightly above average for Italian fare, but we were celebrating a special-ish occasion so it didn’t matter too much to me.
 Our server quickly took our orders and served us with a rustic Italian loaf with olive oil and vinegar.